JustinPratama/hiragana_test/README.md

 #
 To run it, clone the repo into your local machine and have react and npm installed.

-Then run
-'''
-npm run dev
-'''
-in the file directory in terminal.
+Then run `npm run dev` in the file directory in terminal.